Target tames global supply backups; sales surge 13.2% in Q3

 AP Retail Writer

-Third-quarter profits rose nearly 47%, while sales were up 13.2%, both exceeding expectations, and the Minneapolis company raised projections for fourth-quarter comparable store sales.

-Target joins Walmart in delivering strong fiscal third-quarter results as it used its clout to plow through snarled supply chains that have led to higher costs.
-The biggest U.S. retailers are rerouting goods to less congested ports, even chartering their own vessels.
-Target and Walmart are using their scale to keep prices low, compared to rivals and perhaps most importantly, keeping its shelves full when so much is in short supply.

-On Wednesday, Target said that inventory levels rose 20% compared with the same period last year.
+On Wednesday, Target said that inventory levels rose nearly 20% compared with the same period last year.

-Sales at Target stores that have been open for at least a year rose 9.7% in the three-month period that ended Oct.
-30. That was on top of a 9.9% growth in the same 2020 span.
-Target said that all five key categories including food and clothing enjoyed double-digit sales growth on top of last year’s strong sales gains.

-Online comparable sales jumped 29% compared to a blistering 155% increase a year ago when shoppers were focusing online.

 Net income rose to $1.49 billion, or $3.04 per share, from $1.01 billion, or $2.01 per share, last year.
 Adjusted earnings per share for the recent quarter was $3.03, far exceeding the $2.82 per share Wall Street had been expecting, according to a survey by FactSet.